Symo-Stuart/Financial-Performance-of-Polish-Firms/README.md

 - Lastly I run a prediction accuracy on the model.
 ### **Conclusion**
-I had a fun time doing this project, putting my `Machine  Learning` and `Business Analysis` skilss to use.
+I had a fun time doing this project, putting my `Machine  Learning` and `Business Analysis` skils to use.
 I'm so greatful that I've seen it to conclusion and hope many of you out there find it useful and educative.

 `Thank you all!`